code-abil/Problem-Setting/README.md

 # Problem-Setting
-For , colloborating with other problem_setters and coming up with qaulity problems.
+Colloborating with other problem_setters and coming up with quality problems.